 I was born in San Francisco, into an artistic family.
 Paintings hung on every wall, and talk of the arts was commonplace.
-From an early age, I drew all the time, and when I began to paint landscape, I enjoyed the interaction between art and nature.
+When I began to paint landscape at an early age, the interaction between art and nature especially appealed to me.

 I earned a B.A. from U.C.
 Berkeley and an M.A. in English from San Francisco State University.
-I taught composition and literature in colleges in New York and California, worked in instructional media and photography, acted in theater and played music.
+I taught composition and literature in colleges in New York and California, worked in instructional media and photography, acted in theater and played piano and guitar.
 In1980, I decided to focus on painting, and in1982 had my first show.
-Since then I have had numerous solo and group exhibits, many of which in support of environmental protection and land conservation, such as Marin Agricultural Land Trust's Ranches and Rolling Hills benefit exhibit (its 21st will be in May, 2019).
+Since then I have had numerous solo and group exhibits, many in support of environmental protection and land conservation, such as Marin Agricultural Land Trust's Ranches and Rolling Hills benefit exhibit (its 21st will be in May, 2019).

 Carmel Valley (photo: Arden Wood)